yidongzhou/yidongzhou.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am currently a postdoctoral scholar in the [Department of Statistics](https://statistics.ucdavis.edu/) at the [University of California, Davis](https://www.ucdavis.edu/), working with Professor [Hans-Georg Müller](https://anson.ucdavis.edu/~mueller/).
-Previously, I obtained my Ph.D. in Statistics from the [University of California, Davis](https://www.ucdavis.edu/) in March 2024, under the guidance of Professor [Hans-Georg Müller](https://anson.ucdavis.edu/~mueller/).
-Before coming to UC Davis, I earned my B.S. in Statistics from the [University of Science and Technology of China](https://en.ustc.edu.cn/) in 2019.
+Hi!
+I'm Yidong Zhou, a postdoctoral scholar in the [Department of Statistics](https://statistics.ucdavis.edu/) at the [University of California, Davis](https://www.ucdavis.edu/), working with Professor [Hans-Georg Müller](https://anson.ucdavis.edu/~mueller/).
+I received my Ph.D. in Statistics from the [University of California, Davis](https://www.ucdavis.edu/) in March 2024, also under his guidance.
+Before that, I earned my B.S. in Statistics from the [University of Science and Technology of China](https://en.ustc.edu.cn/) in 2019.
+In addition to my academic research, I gained industry experience as a summer intern at Amazon in 2022.

-My academic focus lies in the advancement of statistical methodology and theoretical frameworks applicable to non-Euclidean data.

-- **Metric space-valued data:** Networks, covariance matrices, distributions, and compositional data, with applications in biological and social sciences, multi-cohort studies, and brain imaging studies.
-- **Functional/longitudinal data:** Sparse functional data, particularly functional snippets, with applications in accelerated longitudinal studies.
+My research develops statistical methodologies that harness the **intrinsic geometric structure** of complex data.
+As modern data collection expands beyond traditional settings, new challenges arise in analyzing structured data such as functional data, networks, compositional data, and probability distributions.
+Conventional statistical methods, often designed for Euclidean spaces, fail to capture the rich geometry and dependencies inherent in these data types.
+My work addresses this gap by designing statistical models that are intrinsically aligned with the data’s geometric structure, encompassing **regression**, **causal inference**, and **deep learning**.
+These approaches facilitate robust inference and learning across diverse applications, including longitudinal studies, network science, and biomedical research.

+I am always open to collaborations and enthusiastic about exploring new research directions.
+Feel free to reach out if you're interested in working together!